Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 A. Alternate Location

-A modification that corrects the location recorded at the time of service or enters an otherwise unrecorded location is defined as an Alternate Location.
+An Alternate Location is defined as a modification that corrects the location recorded at the time of service or enters an otherwise unrecorded location.
 Providers may refer to Appendix A: Alternate Location Guidance for additional information.
-Alternate Locations are used in the following situations:

 Provider Responsibilities